yurigushiken/export-google-workspace-shared-drive/readme.md

 Thank you 'fariazz' for the original script.

 This modified script addresses files with paths that are too long, invalid file name characters, or in export size limit excess.
-In the event an export is interrupted, this modified script will check for a file before re-exporting, so as to not have to start over again completely.
+In the event an export is interrupted, this modified script will check for a file before re-exporting, so as to not have to re-export files that have already been saved.

 Improvements in this project: